ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 Providing third-party vendors with access to shared security tools and protocols can help maintain uniformity in security practices across the supply chain.
-For instance, using a centralized secret management system that offers fine-grained access controls and encryption can help in securely managing and distributing secrets among various stakeholders.
+For instance, using a centralised secret management system that offers fine-grained access controls and encryption can help in securely managing and distributing secrets among various stakeholders.